 Be honest, but don’t be mean.
 Think of it as giving suggestions to the owner on how they can improve, while also telling future renters what they can expect from the property.

-Making travel more unique and memorable
+Making travel more memorable by using Airbnb for families

 These eight tips are what we’ve learned from using Airbnb for families.
 Over the past six years that we’ve been using Airbnb, we’ve found that more and more, we’ve relied on Airbnb to meet our accommodation needs rather than going with the standard hotel options.